Guatemala Visa and Passport Requirements

 Be aware that it's illegal for border officials to request an entry 'fee'; a way to avoid this is to ask for a receipt.

-Visas are not required by the nationals referred to in the chart above for stays of up to 90 days and this can be extended by 30 days once in the country at the immigration office.
+Visas are not required by the nationals referred to in the chart above for stays of up to 90 days.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Guatemala.